briannata/biodiversity/README.md

 ## Visualization 4: Explore Living Planet Index Over Time and By Region

 This visualization was developed in Tableau.
-It depicts the Living Population Index (LPI), a percentage, through line graphs for the world and for different regions.
-For the World LPI graph, the middle line is the LPI, while the lines below and above show the lower and upper confidence intervals, respectively.
-For the LPI by Region graph, there are separate lines for comparison of the world and different regions: freshwater, Africa, Asian and Pacific, Europe and Central Asia, Latin America and the Caribbean, and North America.
+It depicts the Living Planet Index (LPI), a percentage, through line graphs for the world and for different regions on different tabs.
+For the World LPI graph, the middle line is the LPI from 1970 to 2018, while the lines below and above show the lower and upper confidence intervals, respectively.
+For the LPI by Region graph, there are separate lines for comparison of the world and different regions over time: freshwater, Africa, Asian and Pacific, Europe and Central Asia, Latin America and the Caribbean, and North America.

 ## Visualization 5: Explore Number of Species Organized by Class in the Living Planet Database